MicrosoftDocs/customer-insights/ci-docs/journeys/ci-faq.md

     There are no prerequisites for purchasing the updated Dynamics 365 Customers Insights.
 Customers need a license for the new Customer Insights and licenses for any additional capacity.

-1. **What if I need more than four application installations for either the Customer Insights - Journeys or Customer Insights - Data apps?**
+1. **How many application installations can I have for either the Customer Insights - Journeys or Customer Insights - Data apps?**

-    The base license (Dynamics 365 Customer Insights or Dynamics 365 Customer Insights Attach if you qualify for attach pricing) allows four installations of each application.
-If you need to install either application more than four times, purchase additional base licenses.
-For example, if you need to install the Customer Insights - Journeys app six times, purchasing two base applications entitles you to a total of eight installations of the Customer Insights - Journeys app.
+    Customer Insights includes rights to install both Customer Insights - Journeys (real-time journeys) and Customer Insights - Data applications in an unlimited number of production or sandbox Dataverse environments.

 1. **How do you define People Unified?**